-An assent vote for the South Cariboo Recreation Centre expansion project is being held on June 9, 2018 for eligible voters within the South Cariboo Recreations Service boundary.
-Advance voting will take place on May 30 and June 4, 2018.
-Voting details, information about the expansion project and an interactive voting map are available on our South Cariboo Recreation page.
+An assent vote to replace two fire trucks for the Interlakes Area Fire Protection Service is being held on Aug.
+18, 2018 for eligible voters within the Interlakes Area Fire Protection Service boundary.
+Advance voting will take place on Aug.
+8 and Aug.
+13, 2018.
+More information is posted on our Volunteer Fire Department page.

 An assent vote for a proposed North Cariboo Airport Service for eligible voters in Electoral Areas A, B, C and I will take place in conjunction with the general local elections on Oct.
 20, 2018.
 More information is posted on our Airports page.

 The next general local elections in B.C. will be held on Saturday, Oct.
 20, 2018.
-More details will be posted soon.
+More information will be posted soon.
 Additional election information can be found at elections.bc.ca or the provincial government website.